 (6) SOTERIOLOGY.
 Because of the importance of this division in its bearing upon intelligent gospel preaching an entire semester is devoted to its study.
 Consideration is given to the saviorhood and mediatorship of Christ and the doctrines related to his offices: (a) Prophet, both as forthteller and foreteller. (b) Priest, as sacrifice and sacrificer, and his present ministry as intercessor and advocate.
 In this division of truth, exhaustive consideration is given to the various aspects of Christ's sufferings; their far-reaching accomplishments as seen in Old Testament types and New Testament revelation (doctrine); and the extent of the value of Christ's sufferings as related to the elect and the world, with extended discussion of the varied theological opinions.
 Likewise the various ministries of the Holy Spirit are set forth, and special recognition is given to the peculiar human responsibility in relation to saving grace. (c) King, as related to Israel, to the church and to the world, with consideration of the Messianic hope, claim and coming kingdom.
 (7) ECCLESIOLOGY.
 This division includes much not generally treated under this subject.
 The aim is to treat exhaustively the second Pauline revelation, namely, the doctrine of the true church, which occupies a large place in the structure of Christian truth.
-The treatment takes the following order: first, introduction, presenting distinctions fundamental to the subject; second, as concerned with the present purpose of God, the church is contemplated as to her origin, character, formation and consummation, and in her sevenfold relation to Christ; the relation of the church to the kingdom of God, to the kingdom of heaven, to the earth, to heaven, to the angels, to Satan and to present service for God, is exhaustively treated; third, the church as a local assembly, with investigation as to the Biblical authority for her organization and ordinances; fourth, the believer's rule of life based on the relationship to the new creation in Christ; (a) the governing principles for the church are contrasted with the governing principles of both the Mosaic law and the Messianic kingdom; (b) the holy demands under grace and the enablement through the Spirit; (c) the divinely provided incentive for a holy life; (d) the believer's walk, warfare, witness and contest.
+The treatment takes the following order: first, introduction, presenting distinctions fundamental to the subject; second, as concerned with the present purpose of God, the church is contemplated as to her origin, character, formation and consummation, and in her sevenfold relation to Christ; the relation of the church to the kingdom of God, to the kingdom of heaven, to the earth, to heaven, to the angels, to Satan and to present service for God. is exhaustively treated; third, the church as a local assembly, with investigation as to the Biblical authority for her organization and ordinances; fourth, the believer's rule of life based on the relationship to the new creation in Christ; (a) the governing principles for the church are contrasted with the governing principles of both the Mosaic law and the Messianic kingdom; (b) the holy demands under grace and the enablement through the Spirit; (c) the divinely provided incentive for a holy life; (d) the believer's walk, warfare, witness and contest.
 (8) ESCHATOLOGY.
 Unlike the usual limited treatment of this subject this course contemplates all in the Scriptures which was predictive at the time of its utterance.
 Together with the broader treatment of ecclesiology, as outlined above, this course covers that which is necessary for an untrammeled method in Biblical exposition.
-It includes: (a) General introduction to the entire prophetic scheme of the Scriptures, covering the fact, scope and divine purpose of prophecy; (b) the history of prophecy; (c) the prophetic unfoldment; (d) the major on

--Photo by Chas.
-G. McAnally.
-This photograph was taken during commencement exercises in May, 1927.
-In the front row reading from left to right are Professors F. Z. Browne, R. T. Chafer, A. H. Perpetuo, President L. S. Chafer, Dr. Leander S. Keyser of the Hamma Divinity School, Baccalaureate preacher, Dr. Wm.
-M. Anderson, Dr. Spangler and Professors Guille and Ironside.
-Behind the faculty are the members of the graduating class and above them the undergraduate students and members of the board of trustees.
-Several members of the faculty and board of trustees were not present.
-21 highways of prophecy; (e) present fulfillment of prophecy; (f) the eternal future of Israel, the nations, the saved, and the lost; (g) the various judgments.
-Prescribed, second year, three hours a week.
+It includes: (a) General introduction to the entire prophetic scheme of the Scriptures, covering the fact, scope and divine purpose of prophecy; (b) the history of prophecy; (c) the prophetic unfoldment; (d) the major 20 EVANGELICAL THEOLOGICAL COLLEGE BULLETIN highways of prophecy; (e) present fulfillment of prophecy; (f) the eternal future of Israel, the nations, the saved, and the lost; (g) the various judgments Prescribed, second year, three hours a week.
 PROFESSOR L. S. CHAFER.
-103 (9) DOCTRINAL RECAPITULATION.
-In this course about one hundred major Bible doctrines are treated.
+103 (9) DOCTRINAL SUMMARIZATION.
+In this course about one hundred and fifty major Bible doctrines are treated.
 While each doctrine has had some consideration in Courses 101 and 102 more or less with the view to an emphasis upon its relation to the whole division in which it appears, here in the interest of clarity and accuracy a discriminating summarization of each is given approached from the angle of its individual and essential character.
 Prescribed, third year, two hours a week.
 PROFESSOR L. S. CHAFER.